origo-map/origo-documentation/content/controls.md

 `supressResolutionsRecalculation` | option to set if the resolutions array should not be recalculated when entering the print preview (and restored when exited).
 Recalculating alleviates a problem with large scales and 300DPI.
 The option defaults to false.
 `hideWhenEmbedded` | if set to true, the control is not added when the map is embedded.
 Defaults to false.
 `suppressNewDPIMethod` | option to set if the new DPI calculation when changing resolution in the print preview should not be used.
 The option defaults to false.
+`mapInteractionsActive` | option to set whether map interactions should be enabled by default (true) or not.
+Default is false.

 #### Example Print control